-- DHS Sponsored Security Clearances:

-- (b) (7)(E)

-- Albert Sensor: Yes. (b) (3) (B)

-(b) (3) (B)

-- County-level Information: 64% of locals are members of EI-ISAC.

-- Polling Hours: 7:00am-7:00pm (CT)

-- Official Election Website: https://sos.ks.gov/elections/elections.html
+- Albert Sensor: Yes. (b) (3) (B) - Local El-ISAC Membership: 64% of locals are members of El-ISAC. - Polling Hours: 7:00am-7:00pm (CT) - Official Election Website: https://sos.ks.gov/elections/elections.html

-- Voter Registration: Kansas has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
+• Voter Registration: Kansas has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 Kansas allows voter registration applications to be submitted online, by mail, or in-person.
 Residents may register online using a valid Kansas driver's license or non-driver's identification card.
-Residents without a valid driver's license or non-driver's identification to register to vote.
+Residents without a valid driver's license or non-driver's identification must use a paper application to register to vote.
 The regular voter registration deadline is October 13, 2020.
-Voter registration forms submitted by mail must be returned to the county election office and postmarked on or before October 13, 2020.
-Kansas does not allow Election Day voter registration. - Vote Casting: Kansas uses paper ballots; DREs with VVPAT; and DREs without VVPAT.
+Voter registration forms submitted by mail must be returned to the county election office and postmarked on or before October 13.
+2020.
+Kansas does not allow Election Day voter registration.

+Vote Casting: Kansas uses paper ballots; DREs with VVPAT; and DREs without VVPAT.
 Vote casting without VVPAT is higher risk due to the lack of software independence through a paper backup.
-On

-Election Day, polling places will be open from 7:00am to 7:00pm (CT); however, state law allows counties to open polling places as early as 6:00am (CT) and close as late as 8:00pm (CT).
+On Election Day, polling places will be open from 7:00am to 7:00pm (CT); however, state law allows counties to open polling places as early as 6:00am (CT) and close as late as 8:00pm (CT).